doudar/SmartSpin2k/README.md

 If you would like a kit with a PCB, send a request to SmartSpin2K@gmail.com .
 Cost is $175 + shipping for all the printed parts + electronics, for an "almost ready to use unit".
 Note that if you go this route, this is still an open source hardware project and responsibility lies with **you** as to the proper construction and use.
 As such, you'll want to at least pull the cover off before use and take a look to ensure it's built to your standards (I think it's pretty good:) I'll be putting these togather on an as ordered basis, so expect 3-5 days prior to shipping.

 ### We're working really hard on full documentaion
 If you're adventerious and handy you can probably take a look at my pictures below or the assembly video and start tinkering.
+Please check out our new Instructable at https://www.instructables.com/Spin-Bike-Controller/ If there are any questions on the Instructable, please add info in the discussions and we will clarify there and on the new Instructable.
 This is a growing community and we now have a few members that would love to help you to get your SmartSpin2k working.
-There's also a brand new wiki at https://github.com/doudar/SmartSpin2k/wiki
+There's also a wiki at https://github.com/doudar/SmartSpin2k/wiki

 In short, the process is: